 But of course it’s not just empty desert all the way, small communities exist here and there.
 This is one of them, with typical pink houses – and very sandy cars and bikes:

 And then, finally, you will reach the Atlantic coast and get a view of Essaouira from the hills:

 Travel blogger on Essaouira hills

 Now, let’s go and explore the historic city of Essaouira.

 Essaouira, Morocco and Essaouira walking itinerary on the map

-Here you can see a map of Essaouira and a rough draft of my walking itineray through the old town where most Essaoiura sights are.
+Here you can see a map of Essaouira.
+I spent the afternoon walking around the city and here you can see a rough draft of my walking itinerary through the old town where most of Essaoiura’s sights are.

-My route was not straight like this all the time.
-It was a labyrinth and I got lost at times.
-I wanted to see the smallest side streets and stopped each time there was something to stop for.
+My walk was not straight like the one on the map all the time.
+As the city was a labyrinth I got lost at times.
+Like always I wanted to see the smallest side streets, and stopped each time there was something to stop for.